artsiomkorzun/1brc-walkthrough/Walkthrough.md

 | 16 | ParallelismMerging |   1.725 ± 0.015 |           -0.13 |   2.218 ± 0.030 |            0.31 |
 | 17 | Graal JIT          |   1.697 ± 0.033 |           -1.66 |   2.178 ± 0.023 |           -1.80 |

-At this point it slightly improves the results.
+At this point, it slightly improves the results.

 ### 18 - Graal AOT
-GraalVM comes with `native-image` which can compile our program into native executable image.
+GraalVM comes with `native-image` which can compile our program into a native executable image.
-The main gains we expect from eliminating startup cost of JVM.
+The main gains we expect from eliminating the startup cost of JVM.
-I had really hard time to get it right.
+I had a really hard time getting it right.
 Big thanks to Thomas Wuerthinger.
 Let's try these settings:

 ```shell
 --gc=epsilon -O3 -march=native -R:MaxHeapSize=64m --enable-preview
 ```
 We use heap only to sort and print the result.
-So no GC is needed and 64 MB heap is enough.
+So no GC is needed and a 64 MB heap is enough.

 ```shell
 --initialize-at-build-time=$CLASS_NAME